andygill/haverscript/README.md

 The `connect(...)` function is the main entry point of the library, allowing you to create and access an initial model.
-This function takes a model name and returns a `Model` that will connect to Ollama and this model.
+This function takes a model name and returns a `Model` that will connect to Ollama with this model.

 ```python
 def connect(modelname: str | None = None):